ibm-cloud-docs/enterprise-account-architecture/admin-account.md

 # Central administration account
 {: #admin-hub-account}

 This administrative account centralizes the management of the deployable architectures that are needed to provision the enterprise account structure, the Security and Compliance Center, and the tools account across both development and production.
-The central administration account is used to bootstrap the remainder of the enterprise account structure.

 ![Central administration diagram.
 All of the information is conveyed in the surrounding text](images/admin-hub.svg){: caption="Figure 1.
 Central administration account" caption-side="bottom"}